mattpolzin/pg-idris/README.md

 ## Dependencies

 This library currently depends on bleeding edge of the Idris 2 project.
-At any time you might need to build and install Idris 2 from its `master` branch in order to build and use this library.
+At any time you might need to build and install Idris 2 from its `main` branch in order to build and use this library.

 You also need `libpq` (the Postgres C client implementation) installed to run apps using this library and `libpq-dev` to build this library from source.

 To build and install this library you will need to have `clang` on MacOS (comes out of box) and `gcc` on Linux (depending on the distro might need to be installed).

+### Idris Packages

+The `indexed` Idris package is needed.
+It is cloned, built, and installed locally to this project's `depends` folder when you run `make`.
+You can find the package at https://github.com/mattpolzin/idris-indexed.

 ## Usage